unknown-horizons/docs/docs/scenario.rst

 ========
 Actions
 -------
+.. function:: alter_inventory(resource, amount)

+   Alters the inventory of each settlement.

+.. function:: change_increment(tier)

+   Changes the tier of the settlements.

 .. function:: db_message(database_message_id)

-   Shows the predefined text of the message with ID *database_message_id* in the messagewidget.
-Displayed text is translated.
+   Shows a message with predefined text in the messagewidget.

 .. function:: goal_reached(goal_number)

-   The player reaches the goal with ID *goal_number* in the current scenario.
+   The player reaches a certain goal in the current scenario.

+.. function:: highlight_position(where, play_sound, color)

+   Highlights a position on the minimap.
+   where: (x, y) coordinate tuple color is a optional parameter that defines the color of the highlight.

-.. function:: logbook(\*widgets)
+.. function:: logbook(\*parameters)

-   Shows a logbook entry and opens the logbook after *delay* seconds.
+   Shows a logbook entry and opens the logbook after some seconds.
+   Displays a YAML-defined notification message on logbook close.

-   Check widgets.logbook.add_captainslog_entry() for widget documentation.
+   See widgets.logbook:add_captainslog_entry for parameter documentation.

 .. function:: lose()

    The player fails the current scenario.

-.. function:: message(\*messages)
+.. function:: message(type, \*messages )

-   Shows a message with custom text in the messagewidget. *messages* is a list of message texts.
+   Shows a message with custom text in the messagewidget.
-   If it contains more than one message, they are shown after each other, delayed in time.
+   If you pass more than one message, they are shown simultaneously.
-   Custom messages are translated if and only if the scenario author requested translations.

 .. function:: set_var(variable, value)

-   Assigns the value *value* to the scenario variable *variable*.
-   Overwrites the current value of *variable*.
+   Assigns values to scenario variables.
+Overwrites previous assignments to the same variable.

 .. function:: spawn_ships(owner_id, ship_id, number, \*position )

-   Creates a *number* of *ship_id* type ships controlled by the player with world id *owner_id* around the map position *position*.
+   Creates a number of ships controlled by a certain player around a position on the map.

 .. function:: wait(seconds)

-   Postpones any other scenario event for *seconds* seconds.
+   Postpones any other scenario events for a certain amount of seconds.

 .. function:: win()

    The player wins the current scenario.
-If part of a campaign, offers to start the next scenario.

 Conditions
 ----------
+.. function:: building_in_range(building_class1, building_class2)

+   Checks whether there is a building_class2 in range of a building_class1.

 .. function:: building_num_of_type_greater(building_class, limit)

    Returns whether any player settlement has more than *limit* buildings of type *building_class*.